stebuehler/opnrcd/README.md

 ## To Do
 ### App
 * Generalize the filtering for the time series data (timeseries df should be created from the filtered main df, ideally.
 May require separate passing of the full set of timestamps, for backwards compatibility)
-* More refactoring the data loading and filtering.
+* More refactoring of the data loading and filtering.
 * Add more filters (Nationalität, Sprache, Baujahr, etc.)?
 * Add a "Reset all" button in the filtering section that fills all filters up with all values.
 * Rename columns (remove "1-10"s, rename "Timestamp sekunden" to "Timestamp")?